Katia Beauchamp

-Katia Beauchamp is an American entrepreneur, billionaire and co-founder of Birchbox.
+Katia Beauchamp is an American entrepreneur and co-founder of Birchbox.

 Early life and education

 Katia Beauchamp, (née Ververis), was born in Austin, Texas but moved to El Paso when she was four years old.
 She was raised by her mother, who is of Mexican descent.
 Her father, who is Greek, lived in Germany.
 Beauchamp has a younger brother.

 Beauchamp attended several elementary schools in El Paso including Dr. Green Elementary School in West El Paso.
 She graduated from Coronado High School and later attended Vassar College, graduating in 2005 with a double major in international studies and economics with a minor in Spanish.

 Career

 After graduating from Vassar College, Beauchamp began her career in structured finance and then moved into commercial real estate.

-She founded Birchbox in 2010 while at Harvard Business School.
+Beauchamp co-founded Birchbox with Hayley Barna and Mollie Chen in 2010 while they were attending undergrad at Harvard Business School.
+By 2019, Birchbox had over 1 million subscribers.

+In February 2020, Beauchamp announced that Birchbox would be laying off 25% of its global workforce including half of its New York City-based staff.
+This followed an earlier round of layoffs in 2016 when the company shed 12% of its worldwide headcount.
+In 2021 Birchbox was acquired by FemTec Health, a women's health company for $45M.

+Birchbox was acquired by Retention Brands in May 2023 in lieu of declaring bankruptcy.
+Birchbox and Beauchamp have become recognized one of the largest venture capital failures of the last decade.

+In August 2022, Beauchamp was named CEO of Victoria Beckham Beauty, replacing Sarah Creal who co-founded the beauty company.
+In January 2025, Lauren Edelman replaced Beauchamp as CEO of the company.

+Recognition

 In 2016, Beauchamp received the Women’s Entrepreneurship Day Pioneer Award in recognition of her achievements in beauty.
 She is of Mexican-American ethniticy.

 Beauchamp and her co-founder, Hayley Barna, were named to Inc. Magazine's "30 under 30" list in 2016.
 The two were also named to Advertising Age's "Women to Watch" in 2012.
 In 2013, Crain's New York Business included Beauchamp in their annual "30 Under 30" list.

-In February 2020, Beauchamp announced that Birchbox would be laying off 25% of its global workforce including half of its New York City-based staff.
-This followed an earlier round of layoffs in 2016 when the company shed 12% of its worldwide headcount.